canidlogic/infrared/doc/NoteRendering.md

 4. Retro instrument number
 5. Retro layer

 The first three parameters have the same interpretation as for the `note` function described in the previous section.
+However, negative durations are __not__ allowed here.
+The note rendering function must convert grace notes to regular notes with a proper sample offset and positive duration before passing them through.
 The fourth and fifth parameters have minimum values of one and should refer to instruments and layers that will be defined in the Retro synthesis script.

 There does not need to be a one-to-one correspondence between NMF notes and generated Retro note events.
 If the `note` function never calls `retro_event` for a particular invocation, then the NMF event will be filtered out.
 If the `note` function calls `retro_event` once for a particular invocation, it will transform an NMF note into a Retro note event.
 The `note` function can even call `retro_event` multiple times in a single invocation to generate multiple Retro note events for a single NMF note event.

 ## Example note rendering script

-Here is a simple Lua note rendering script that just passes the `t` `dur` and `pitch` parameters through from NMF to Retro, and sets all the Retro instruments and layers to one:
+Here is a simple Lua note rendering script that just passes the `t` `dur` and `pitch` parameters through from NMF to Retro, sets all the Retro instruments and layers to one, and ignores any grace notes:

-    function note(rate, t, dur, pitch, art, sect, layer) retro_event(t, dur, pitch, 1, 1)
+    function note(rate, t, dur, pitch, art, sect, layer) if dur > 0 then
+        retro_event(t, dur, pitch, 1, 1)
+      end
     end

 You can test how note rendering scripts work with the `irtest` utility program.
 See that program source code for further information.